sitiprastowo-dot/TRK/README.md

 -   **Persistence:** All data is saved automatically to your browser's Local Storage.

 ## 📄 License
-Private Property of Tepi Raja Kopi.
+Private Property of Tepi Kopi.